ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Improved the STM32G4xx clock initialization to use the shared mini-drivers in STM32/LLD/RCCv1, code is greatly simplified.
 - NEW: Updated STM32F4xx platform with new IRQ handling, enabled the missing timers.
 - NEW: Added mcuconf.h updater for STM32F401, STM32F410, STM32F411, STM32F412,